opensearch-project/project-website/_posts/2023-08-01-personas-framework.md

 meta_keywords: OpenSearch personas, persona framework, user personas
 meta_description: Learn how the Haystack Conference and Berlin Buzzwords brought together OpenSearch Project contributors to discuss how user personas can be used to improve search experiences.
 twittercard:
-  description: Learn how the Haystack Conference and Berlin Buzzwords brought together OpenSearch contributors to discuss how user personas can be used to improve search experiences.
+  description: Learn how the Haystack Conference and Berlin Buzzwords brought together OpenSearch Project contributors to discuss how user personas can be used to improve search experiences.
 category:
   - community
 excerpt: